Removal of radon progeny from delicate surfaces: Measurement approach

-To provide the a pre-cleaning normalization for the copper samples, fine particles were removed from their surfaces with boil-off nitrogen.
-For all samples, the $\alpha$-counting was broken into 1 day long intervals to allow a time analysis.
-Figure~\ref{fig:po_peak} shows the time-integrated $\alpha$-spectra obtained for copper sample 1, separated by condition.
-The insert depicts the energy range around the $\rm ^{210}Po$ $\alpha$-peak.
+Figure~\ref{fig:po_peak} shows the time-integrated $\alpha$-spectra obtained for copper sample 1.
+The inset depicts the energy range around the $\rm ^{210}Po$ $\alpha$-peak.
 A peak is visible at the energy expected for $\rm ^{210}Po$.
 The absence of $\rm ^{224}Ra$, $\rm ^{226}Ra$, $\rm ^{232}Th$ and $\rm ^{238}U$ $\alpha$-peaks excludes surface dust as the source of activity.
 The other samples showed similar results.
-We further note that the low-energy tail of the $\rm ^{210}Po$ $\alpha$-peak in figure~\ref{fig:po_peak} did not change due to cleaning, determined from fits to the respective $\alpha$-peaks.
-We conclude that no absorbent layer was left behind by the cleaning.
-Breaking the data into single day time intervals, resulted in insufficient statistics to fit the $\alpha$-peaks.
-The analysis was, therefore, performed by integrating the number of events in the interval indicated in the insert of figure~\ref{fig:po_peak}.\\
+Due to the low number of events, the time-dependent $\rm ^{210}Po$ peak integrals were determined by means of numerical integration and not fitting.

+The summed $\alpha$-spectra, shown in figure~\ref{fig:po_peak}, on the other hand, have sufficient statistics to allow peak fitting.
+In the summed spectra, the $\rm ^{210}Po$ peaks were fitted with a convolution of an exponential low-energy tail with a Gaussian distribution, taken from reference~\cite{pomme_2015}.
+To account for the limited statistics, a Maximum Likelihood fit was used.
+Using the fit functions resulting from the counting of the pre- and post-cleaning data, we define the ratio of function integrals from the centroid to the upper analysis edge divided by that from the lower edge to the centroid as our figure of merit for the peak asymmetry.
+We obtain asymmetries of $0.356\pm 0.047$ and $0.351\pm 0.021$ for the $\rm ^{210}Po$ $\alpha$-peaks of the pre- and post-cleaning data set, respectively.
+There was no significant change in the low-energy tail due to cleaning.
+We conclude that the cleaning did not leave an absorbent layer.\\

 \underline{Cleaning:}\\ Following the initial counting, the copper pieces were wiped 5 times with acetone-wetted Kimwipes and counted again.
 In case of the Si detector, following manufacturer instructions, the surface was cleaned by carefully wiping it multiple times with acetone wetted cotton balls to avoid scratching.